PRANAYAMA TEACHER TRAINING COURSE

 Our Pranayama Teacher Training is offered in below module:

-100 hour Pranayama Teacher Training: for those who want to understand all about breathing.
+100 hour Pranayama Course: for those who want to understand all about breathing.

 Advanced 200 hour Pranayama Teacher Training: for those who want to deepen their practice and teach it to others.

-85 hour Online Pranayama Breathwork Course: to help you stay healthy and boost your immunity.
+50 hour Online Yogic Breathwork Instructor Course: to help you stay healthy and boost your immunity.
 You can do an online course with the comfort of your own home and flexible time.

 As of now, we offer in-person Pranayama training in these retreat centers: